Trustees Of The Masonic Hall And Asylum Fund

 How does Trustees Of The Masonic Hall And Asylum Fund spend its money?

 Trustees Of The Masonic Hall And Asylum Fund directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Trustees Of The Masonic Hall And Asylum Fund tax-deductible?